-Included in the employee benefits of the Group and of the Company are Executive Directors' remuneration amounting to RM2,353,000 (2013: RM2,169,000) and RM nil (2013: RM30,000) respectively.
+Included in the employee benefits of the Group are Executive Directors' remuneration amounting to RM2,568,000 (2014: RM2,353,000).

 30. RELATED PARTY TRANSACTIONS

 (a) Identities of related parties

 Parties are considered to be related to the Group if the Group has the ability, directly or indirectly, to control the party or exercise significant influence over the party in making financial and operating decisions, or vice versa, or where the Group and the party are subject to common control or common significant influence.
 Related parties could be individuals or other parties.